Cheung Shue Tau: Recreation

 Tsing Yi Northeast Park, opened in phases beginning on 28 May 2010, is a 5.8-hectare waterfront park located at No. 10 Tam Kon Shan Road, connected to the Tsing Yi Waterfront Promenade.
 It is situated on the former site of the shipyards and reclaimed land.

 Fong Tin Mei Path is a hiking path from the lower ground of Cheung Shue Tan to the upper ground of Cheung Wang Estate.

 Festival

-Tsing Yi Tam Kon Shan Yu Lan Festival, part of Yu Lan Festival in Hong Kong and recognised as an intangible cultural heritage of the city, were held on the 15^{th} to the 17^{th} days of the seventh lunar month along the shipyards area on Tam Kon Shan Road.
+Tsing Yi Tam Kon Shan Yu Lan Festival, part of Yu Lan Festival in Hong Kong and recognised as an intangible cultural heritage of the city, were held on the 15th to the 17th days of the seventh lunar month along the shipyards area on Tam Kon Shan Road.

 Transportation

 The main road in the area is Tam Kon Shan Road, also known as a shipyard street, which connects Cheung On Estate, Cheung Shue Tau and Yau Kom Tau.
 The Tsing Yi North Coastal Road is an elevated expressway, with viaducts linking it to Tam Kon Shan Road at both Cheung Shue Tau and Yau Kom Tau.

 Green Minibus Route 88A is the only form of public transport serving the area.